Rythe-Interactive/Rythe-Engine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Create an issue to suggest a new feature.
 title: ''
-labels: ''
+labels: 'feature'
 assignees: ''

 ---